Welcome to the Graduate Program of the Food and Resources Economics Department (FRED) at the University of Florida.

 (for undergrad majors in FRE)

 The Food and Resource Economics Department is one of 23 graduate programs in the UF/IFAS College of Agricultural and Life Sciences.
-Within the department are 15 staff, 33 faculty, 100 graduate students, and over 400 undergraduate students.
+Within the department are 11 staff, 32 faculty (28 tenured faculty and 4 non-tenured), 80 graduate students, and 300 undergraduate students.
 Programs within the Food and Resource Economics department reflect the diversity of Florida's agriculture which has more than 50 major commodities.
-Our faculty and graduate students are involved in a full range of research, extension and teaching programs including Agricultural Marketing and Policy, Production/Farm Management, International Trade and Development, marine Economics, natural Resources, Community/Regional Development, and Labor Economics.
+Our faculty and graduate students are involved in a full range of research, extension and teaching programs including Agricultural Marketing and Policy, Production/Farm Management, International Trade and Development, Marine Economics, Natural Resources, Community/Regional Development, and Labor Economics.

 The Food and Resource Economics Department participates in programs with the Center for Latin American Studies, African Studies, Center for Tropical Agriculture, College of Natural Resources and Environment, UF Law School and the Florida Sea Grant Program.